TLINDEN/kleingebaeck/README.md

 It downloads all (or  only the specified ones) ads of  one user into a directory, each ad into its own subdirectory.
-The backup will contain a textfile B<Adlisting.txt> which contains the ad contents as the title, body, price etc. All images will be downloaded as well.
+The backup will contain a textfile `Adlisting.txt` which contains the ad contents as the title, body, price etc. All images will be downloaded as well.

 The   tool  doesn't   need   authentication  and   doesn't  have   any